PowerShell/PowerShell/CONTRIBUTING.md

 Please add `[ci skip]` to commits that should be ignored by the CI systems (e.g. changes to documentation).

+All pull requests **must** pass both CI systems before they will be approved.

 ## New to Git?

 If you're new to Git, learn the following commands: `checkout`, `branch`,